Objective comparison of methods to decode anomalous diffusion: Methods

 In its most general definition, a process is considered ergodic if any single realization is able to explore all the possible configurations of the system.
 The impossibility of performing such an exploration is usually referred to as ergodicity breaking.
 For a (strong) non-ergodic process, the space of configurations is separated into mutually inaccessible domains, hence preventing its full exploration.
 If those domains are indeed accessible, but a single tracer is unable to visit them in a finite time, the process is instead defined as weakly non-ergodic~\cite{bouchaud1992weak}.
 In this case, a sufficiently large ensemble of tracers may indeed explore all possible configurations, hence producing a difference between ensemble and time averages.

-In the context of anomalous diffusion, a system is said to show weak ergodicity breaking if the EA-MSD does not converge to TA-MSD in the infinite time limit~\cite{metzler2014anomalous}.
-Generally, while the EA-MSD still shows the expected power-law scaling, the TA-MSD scales linearly with time.
-Moreover, the amplitude of the TA-MSD for different trajectories is a random variable, whose distribution can be analytically calculated for some diffusion models~\cite{barkai2012single}.
+In the context of anomalous diffusion, a system is said to show weak ergodicity breaking if the TA-MSD does not converge to EA-MSD in the infinite time limit~\cite{metzler2014anomalous}.
+Generally, while the EA-MSD still shows a power-law scaling, the TA-MSD scales linearly with the timelag~\cite{metzler2014anomalous}.
+Moreover, the value of the TA-MSD for different trajectories at a given timelag is a random variable, whose distribution can be analytically calculated for some diffusion models~\cite{barkai2012single}.
 One can then define the time and ensemble averaged TEA-MSD over a set of $N$ trajectories as

 where $\mbox{TA-MSD}(\Delta)_i$ is the TA-MSD for the $i$-th trajectory.
 The so-called ergodicity breaking parameter (EB) \cite{he2008random} can be calculated as